Faustus (band): 2011 to present

 During 2011 Kirkpatrick stood back from his commitments to the Seth Lakeman Band, and the National Theatre replaced the War Horse cast, enabling Faustus to come together again.

 Their second album under the Faustus name, Broken Down Gentlemen, was released on Navigator Records in spring 2013.
 The band have undertaken twice-yearly tours, and performed at folk festivals all over the UK, Europe and New Zealand.

 During 2013 the band collaborated with dance group Morris Offspring to produce a work called The Furnace, which combined high energy morris dancing with Faustus's music.

 In 2016 Faustus became Artists in Residence at Halsway Manor, the National Centre for the Folk Arts, in Somerset.
 Their work at Halsway has seen them using the centre collections to explore developing arrangements of rare traditional folk music.

 A third Faustus album, Death and Other Animals, was released on the West Park Music label in Autumn 2016.
 The album was recorded at Halsway Manor, and features songs from the centre's extensive collection.
 This album was awarded the Preis der Deutschen Schallplattenkritik for folk music in early 2017.

+Paul Sartin died suddenly on September 14, 2022, at the age of 51.
+Kirkpatrick and Rose subsequently performed a small number of dates in the weeks following Sartin's death.